MikeLydeamore/condensr/README.md

 and a new website will be generated with the files you need.

-The `about.Rmd` page includes the high level information.
+The `about.qmd` page includes the high level information.
 Most of the group information belongs in `index.Rmd` where the three structures expected by `condensr` are built.